d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 you can simply say $x \in \mathcal{R}$.
 The symbol $\in$ can be pronounced "in" and just denotes membership in a set.

-In MXNet, we work with scalars by creating NDArrays with just one element.
+In MXNet, we work with scalars by creating ndarrays with just one element.
 In this snippet, we instantiate two scalars and perform some familiar arithmetic operations with them, such as addition, multiplication, division and exponentiation.

 ```{.python .input}